scale-tone/scale-tone.github.io/_posts/2019-09-13-service-to-service-managed-identities-devbox.md

 If you decode this token (with e.g. https://jwt.io), you'll notice that, unlike the token for Managed Identity, this one is *user-specific*, and it has your name in it.
 And of course, it is important to remember, that steps 8-11 should only be executed for dev environments.
 Prod (and probably test also) environments should only utilize Managed Identities and never be accessible from devboxes.

 The only scenario left untouched here is how to make your integration tests work on an arbitrary build machine.
-That is also achievable by using Service Principals, and it was something [I blogged about a while ago](https://scale-tone.github.io/2019/05/21/azure-function-integration-tests-service-principal).
+That is also achievable by using *Azure Service Principals*, and it was something [I blogged about a while ago](https://scale-tone.github.io/2019/05/21/azure-function-integration-tests-service-principal).